-After working with Dr. Nayak for about a year, I decided I wanted to go back to school to get my Masters in Nurse Practitioner.
+After working for about a year, I decided I wanted to go back to school to get my Masters in Nurse Practitioner.
 I wanted to be able to open every door of opportunity for myself in the field.
 The big thing for me was to be able to prescribe medications if necessary and perform specific treatments which required the advanced designation to do so.
 Again, not 100% necessary to work in this field, just a personal preference!
 Let’s get into some more specific questions.

 I graduated with my NP in about 2.5 years, I worked the entire time I went through school.
-I was tough at times; I had a very full schedule between work, school and preceptor hours but, I made it through!
+It was tough at times; I had a very full schedule between work, school and preceptor hours but, I made it through!
 Like all hard work, it was worth it!
 For the years to follow I’ve committed myself to continue to grow, learn, adapt and to stay at the top of the latest & greatest in an ever-evolving field.

 Advice & Inspiration for Those Considering Aesthetics & Interviewing Tips

 My advice for any medical professionals looking to break into the field is to never give up on your dreams.
 If you can dream it.. you can achieve it!
-It may not come at the exact moment you want it to, but if you stay to the course and do everything you can to land your dream job, the day will come.
+It may not come at the exact moment you want it to, but if you stay true to the course and do everything you can to land your dream job, the day will come.

-My advice during an interview is BE YOU!
+My advice during an interview is to BE YOU!
 If this is your dream job and your PASSION, tell your potential employer.
 Make sure they understand that you will do whatever it takes to be successful.
 Being a nurse injector is not always glitz and glam like everyone thinks – it is hard work.
 This field can entail a lot of pressure to deliver, a lot of hand-holding, and a lot of emotional support from you to your patients – BUT if this is your passion – it will be worth it!
-You definitely have to want to connect with your patients on a very personable level to enjoy this line of work.
+You definitely have to want to connect with your patients on a very personal level to enjoy this line of work.

-So there you have it, my road to becoming an aesthetic nurse and hopefully a lot of good tips to help you on your way!
+So there you have it… my road to becoming an aesthetic nurse and hopefully a lot of good tips to help you on your way!
 My wish for you is that you too will have your unique journey to tell one day!